Medicine

 Research

-Research is not required for admission into medical school, though many admissions committees appreciate students that have participated in a research project or laboratory.
+Research is not required for admission into medical school, though many admissions committees appreciate students that have participated in a research project or laboratory outside of their required coursework.
 Whether a medical school values research will often depend on the mission of that program.
-Indeed, many medical schools that prefer to focus on community health and primary care (e.g., University of Houston College of Medicine) will not weigh research as heavily when making their admission decisions, compared with volunteerism or community activism.
+Many medical schools that prefer to focus on community health and primary care (e.g., UH's Fertitta College of Medicine) will not weigh research as heavily when making their admission decisions, compared with volunteerism or community activism.

 If you are not interested in research, you are better off engaging in other activities that you are more passionate about.
 Remember that admissions committees appreciate you following your interests, rather than simply checking off a box of activities you feel are necessary for admission.